- Day to Day HR

 We know that for employers, getting new hires to the point where they can start effectively contributing to the organisation takes up a lot of time and resources.
-However, having a clear onboarding checklist to follow will help you to make new employees become important and valuable members of the team.
+However, having a clear onboarding process to follow will help new employees to become important and valuable members of the team.

 What is onboarding?

-Onboarding is the process carried out by employers to integrate new hires into the company culture, introduce them to their new role and ensure they feel welcome.
+Onboarding involves integrating new hires into the company culture, introducing them to their new role and ensuring they feel welcome.
 An effective onboarding process can last up to 12 months and will equip employees with everything they need to thrive and succeed in their new position.

 There are a number of methods that can be used during the onboarding process.
 These include: